-You will start seeing sensor glucose readings again in about 10-15 minutes.
+You will start seeing sensor glucose readings again within 5 minutes.

 NOTE: If you notice a large difference between your BG meter reading and sensor glucose readings, wash your hands and do another BG fingerstick test to help ensure a more accurate reading.
 Also check the sensor site and make sure the sensor oval tape is holding the sensor in place.
 If it is not, you will need to remove and insert a new sensor.